Old House Plumbing Problems: What to Expect and How to Fix Them

 Is it safe to drink water from a home with old plumbing?

 It depends on the pipe materials.
-Homes with lead pipes or lead solder (common before 1978) present a serious health hazard, as lead leaches into water silently with no taste or odor.
-Homes with corroded galvanized steel can have elevated iron content and bacteria.
-If there's any doubt, have your water tested by a certified lab — it typically costs under $30 for a basic lead test and is well worth the peace of mind.
+Homes with lead pipes or lead solder (common before 1978) present a serious health hazard since lead leaches silently with no taste or odor.
+The EPA considers zero the only safe level.
+Homes with corroded galvanized steel can also have elevated iron content and bacteria.
+Have your water tested by a certified lab and check your water utility's service line inventory under the EPA's LCRR rules.

 Can I get homeowners insurance on a home with old galvanized or polybutylene pipes?

-Many insurers are increasingly reluctant to cover homes with galvanized, polybutylene, or lead plumbing due to the elevated risk of leaks and water damage.
-Some will offer coverage at a higher premium, while others require proof of updated plumbing before issuing a policy.
-It's best to disclose the pipe material upfront when shopping for coverage and factor repiping costs into your overall home purchase or renovation budget.
+In 2026, many insurers are increasingly reluctant to cover homes with galvanized, polybutylene, or lead plumbing due to the elevated risk of water damage claims.
+Some will offer coverage at a higher premium with larger water damage deductibles, while others require proof of full replacement before issuing a policy.
+Disclose the pipe material upfront when shopping for coverage and factor repiping costs into your overall home purchase or renovation budget.

 What's the difference between repiping and a sewer line replacement?

-Repiping refers to replacing the water supply lines inside the home — the pipes that deliver pressurized water to your faucets, showers, and appliances.
-Sewer line replacement, on the other hand, addresses the drain lines that carry wastewater away from the home to the municipal sewer or septic system.
+Repiping refers to replacing the water supply lines inside the home, the pipes that deliver pressurized water to your faucets, showers, and appliances.
+Sewer line replacement addresses the drain lines that carry wastewater away from the home to the municipal sewer or septic system.
 Both are separate projects with separate costs, and older homes often need attention on both fronts.
-A camera inspection will reveal the condition of your sewer line, while a pressure test assesses your supply pipes.
+A camera inspection reveals the condition of your sewer line, while a pressure test assesses your supply pipes.

 How much value does repiping add to an older home?